SouthernMethodistUniversity/hpc_docs/_sources/about.md

 Volta architecture and an extremely high bandwidth (900 GB/s) stacked memory architecture.

-The queue for these nodes, `fp-gpgpu-4`, is generally available to M3 users with the following restrictions.
+The `fp-gpgpu-3` queue is available to M3 users with the following restrictions.

 -   The maximum job duration for users not in Dr. Cai\'s group is 7